Writing your first SCU

 What follows is a basic introduction to presentation contexts.
 More information is available in the presentation contexts section of the User Guide.

-We’ve cheated a bit in our code by including a presentation context used to propose the use of the verification service; 1.2.840.10008.1.1 - Verification SOP Class.
+We’ve cheated a little bit in our code by including a presentation context used to propose the use of the verification service; 1.2.840.10008.1.1 - Verification SOP Class.
 This is visible in the debug output in the A-ASSOCIATE-RQ section as:

 D: Presentation Context: